Melle Mel: Career

 On October 10, 2008, Mel appeared on Bronx-based culinary adventure show Bronx Flavor alongside host Baron Ambrosia.
 In the episode "Night at the Bodega", he appears as a spiritual mentor to sway the Baron from his over-indulgent ways and get him on the right path to success.

 In April 2011, it was revealed that he would take part in a new hip hop/pro wrestling collaboration, the Urban Wrestling Federation.
 Its first bout "First Blood" was recorded in June 2011.

 Mel also appeared in Ice-T's 2012 hip hop documentary Something from Nothing: The Art of Rap.

 In August 2015, Mel appeared with Kool Moe Dee and Grandmaster Caz in Macklemore and Ryan Lewis's song and music video "Downtown".

 In May 2016, Mel and Scorpio, performing as Grandmaster's Furious Five ft.
 Melle Mel & Scorpio, released their single "Some Kind of Sorry".

-In 2025, Mel and Scorpio are on tour with the Sugar Hill Gang.
+In 2025, Mel and Scorpio toured with the Sugar Hill Gang.

+In August 2025, Melle Mel and Scorpio announced they are producing a screenplay titled "The Message," which will detail their personal journeys and the rise of Grandmaster Flash and the Furious Five.
+The film is being produced through their company, Furious 5 Entertainment, with a targeted 2026 release.

+Melle Mel's 2026 tour schedule includes a headlining performance at the Soultown festival in the United Kingdom in September 2026.